uv10000/P3/writeup_P3_U_Voll.md

 * validation set accuracy of 96.3%
 * test set accuracy of 94.7%

-If an iterative approach was chosen:
-* I tried the architecture from the leNet class/quizz (initially adapted to three colour channels, later returned to greyscale).
+* I started off with the architecture from the leNet class/quizz (initially adapted to three colour channels, later returned to greyscale).
-* Problems with the initial architecture: Severe Overfitting, that is very good training accuracy but poor validation accuracy
+* Problems with the initial architecture: Severe overfitting, that is: very good training accuracy but poor validation accuracy.
 * How was the architecture adjusted and why was it adjusted?
-Introduced regularization, validation acc increased to some 80% from som 60% previously.
-I used both L2-regularisation and dropout (details above).
+Introduced regularization, validation accuracy increased to some 80% (from some 60% previously).
+*I used both L2-regularisation and dropout (details above).
 * Main improvement: Changing to greyscale Images.
 Validation accuracy reached values around 96%.
 I do not have a theoretical justification, I tried it since it was suggested by udacity and it worked.
 * Which parameters were tuned?
 I tuned both the learning rate and the weight for regularization.
 Dropout prob 50% worked find.
 * What are some of the important design choices and why were they chosen?
 The leNet architecture was a good choice, quite capable of describing the data without overfitting, provided proper regularisation is implemented.